-I grew up in Singapore, but came to the UK Oxfordshire in 2007 for work, and have gradually morphed into a British citizen (I drink tea and eat scones).
-I currently work part-time as a Django Developer (making websites), and look after my 6 and 3 year olds the other part of the time.
-In the evening, when the moon comes out and kids are in bed, I play in my dining table studio.
+I grew up in Singapore, but came to Oxfordshire in the UK, in 2004 for work.
+These days I work part-time as a web developer, and look after my 2 young children the other part of the time.
+In the evening, when the stars come out and kids are in bed, I play in my dining table studio.

 I often see myself as an outsider.
 I don't mean this as a negative thing.
 It is what it is.

 As an immigrant, I am obviously an outsider to the local culture.
 As Asian (I am Chinese) living in a 99% White English Cotswold village, I stick out like an outsider.
 As a woman working in the male dominated IT industry, again, outsider.
 Even back then in Singapore, I had always felt like an outsider, and that's why I had no qualms about leaving.